calvan-liang/calvan-liang.github.io/essays/developed-question-yields-a-developed-answer.md

 (Paragraph on a smart question)

 A "stupid" question usually contains a vague subject header, insufficient or unspecific details about the problem, messy formatting, and an unclear end goal.
+The "stupid" question can also be a question that is already already answered elsewhere.
+If the solution can be easily found with a little research, the same question does not need to be asked again.